Allen13x/MTB_smRNA/README.md

 ### req2.txt

-The code will produce a Train_dataset folder with the energy variation matrixes inside the two folders t and f (Labels for the model training)
+The Nextflow pipeline will produce a Train_dataset folder with the energy variation matrixes inside the two folders t and f (Labels for the model training)

-The codes inside tf.py will create, train and store the model.
+The codes inside tf.py will create, train and store the model based on the content of Train_dataset folder.

 ## 3.Host-Pathogen_Interactions